onehr/crust/README.md

 * Toolchain: gcc 7.3.0

 ## Usage Example
-Cause now it's just in bare-metal development stage, so now it only supports little features.
+Due to the Beta state the compiler only supports a few features.

-You can define your own function now, but main function can not take input arguments.
+At the moment, `main` can not take any input arguments, but functions can be defined and called.

-So you can write something like this.
+Here is one example that calculates the 10th [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) and demonstrates a few other basic math functions.

 ```c
 int fib(int a) {if (a == 0 || a == 1) {return a;} else {return fib(a - 1) + fib(a - 2);}}